jcm93/swiftArrays/README.md

-# crappyTunes
+# swiftArrays

-The five-fold performance difference between sorting arrays of structs versus classes in Swift.
+The performance difference between sorting arrays of structs versus classes in Swift.